nene/sql-parser-cst/README.md

 this parser preserves all the syntax elements present in the parsed source code, with the goal of being able to re-create the exact original source code.

+**Note:** This is pre-alpha quality software in early development stages.

 ## Usage

 ```ts